abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 ## Overview

-The goal of this repository is to document the development of a MACE MLIP for Li<sub>3</sub>OClBr.
+The goal of this repository is to document the development and application of a MACE MLIP for Li<sub>3</sub>OClBr.
 The workflow combines initial structure generation, MACE model training, MACE-driven molecular dynamics, exploration of new atomic environments, and DFT relabelling of selected structures.
 The dataset was improved iteratively so that the potential sampled increasingly diverse and physically relevant configurations of the Li<sub>3</sub>OClBr system.

-The repository is divided into two main parts:
+The repository is divided into several main parts:

 - **`MACE_Active_Learning/`** contains the active-learning iterations used to train and improve the MACE potential.
 - **`PCA_Analysis/`** contains additional datasets used for PCA-based analysis of structural diversity and validation coverage.
+- **`Codes/`** contains the Python scripts utilized.
+- **`Figure_Data/`** contains Excel files with the figure source data.
+- **`Molecular_Dynamics/`** contains molecular dynamics inputs and outputs for bulk systems and systems containing grain boundaries.
+It also includes the model used to run molecular dynamics simulations with LAMMPS.

 ---